teglasi/DSND/Projects/3_Capstone_Project/README.md

 ## Project Overview<a name="overview"></a>

-This project provides a data analyzis on demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
+This project provides a data analysis on demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
 Based on this demographics information, a model is built to identify potential future customers from a third dataset.

 ## Project Statement<a name="statement"></a>